top of page

 Baggage.

 Try not to overpack.
-Laundry will be sporadic, according to the accom, but advised in the itinerary.
+Laundry will be sporadic, according to the accom, but can be advised in the itinerary.

 You may be required to walk 500m or so with your luggage, and in some cases on the train network, up to say 800m undercover.
 Japanese train stations are great labyrinths underneath, and we use them as short cuts and eye candy !